-The cue has to be practised multiple times each day and in progressively complex circumstances.
-If you cat get your puppy to come reliably when there’ll no distractions, there’s no way he’ll obey when there’s a squirrel or an engaging scent pulling at his attention.
+The cue has to be practiced multiple times each day and in progressively complex circumstances.
+If you can get your puppy to come reliably when there’ll no distractions, there’s no way he’ll obey when there’s a squirrel or an engaging scent pulling at his attention.

 Teach your cue in stages.
 Start at home where there are no distractions, then go out in the yard and add a few minor distractions.
 Now practice at the dog park or some other safe, less familiar place.

-Dogs are nearly always analyzing the costs and benefits of their behaviour.
-We should always make sure its more rewarding for our puppies to come to us when called than to pay no attention and keep on exploring.
+Dogs are nearly always analyzing the costs and benefits of their behavior.
+We should always make sure it's more rewarding for our puppies to come to us when called than to pay no attention and keep on exploring.

 In practice, this can be very challenging.

-1.0 Start practising this command at home while your Beagle puppy seems bored.
-Don’t begin when he’s busy playing with a ball, or romping about with the kids.
+1.0 Start practicing this command at home while your Beagle puppy seems bored.
+Don’t begin when he's busy playing with a ball, or romping about with the kids.

 Wait until he’s not paying any attention to you, call his name and say "come."
 If he's bored enough, he will willingly run over with his tail wagging.
 If he just looks in your direction and doesn’t come straight away, show him you have something in your hand he will like.